AhmedTarek62/wavesfm/README.md

 Lightweight fine-tuning utilities for multimodal wireless models across a range of downstream tasks.

 At a high level:
-1) preprocess raw datasets into a single cache file (per split) → 2) optionally download a pretrained checkpoint → 3) fine-tune/evaluate on a selected task.
+1) preprocess raw datasets into a single cache file (or split caches when a dataset provides official splits) → 2) optionally download a pretrained checkpoint → 3) fine-tune/evaluate on a selected task.

 ## Package overview
 - `main_finetune.py`: CLI entrypoint for training and evaluation.